 - Co-occurring disorders

 Behaviors that indicate an increased suicide risk range from oversleeping, increased drug and/or alcohol abuse, insomnia, and speaking of suicide.
 If a loved one mentions suicide or has attempted suicide, get help now.

-Rehab facilities are not limited to individuals who are struggling with alcohol and substance abuse disorders.
+Rehab facilities are not limited to individuals who are struggling with alcohol and substance use disorders.
 Therapies in rehab facilities can assist with a variety of other conditions, including suicidal ideation.
 Caring therapists assess patients with addictions, as well as those who suffer from depression and self-harming tendencies.
-Mental health professionals can provide unique treatments for future patients and offer patients access to support groups for recovery.
+Mental health professionals can provide treatments for future patients and offer patients access to support groups for recovery.

 What are you struggling with?